What is the Digital Printing Process?

 Digital printing really lends itself to personalised or custom-made print options, so whatever your printed packaging requirements, the digital printing process will allow you to have exactly what you need, without the costs involved with litho or screen printing.
 It's highly versatile too; the digital flat bed press is also able to print on materials up to 50mm thick, so it's perfect for use on a wide range of materials and substrates.

 For first class digital printing services from the UK's packaging printing specialists at Delga, contact us today.
+We offer first class and competitively priced digital printing services to customers across the UK, including Maidstone, Birmingham, Canterbury, Leicester, Liverpool, London, Newcastle, Portsmouth and Southampton.
 Our friendly and helpful team will discuss your requirements and provide you with a no obligation quotation at your convenience.